-Due to the potentially devastating effects of child-hood obesity on public health, the government has established programs to address the problem.
-As of 2019, the CDC's Division of Nutrition, Physical Activity, and Obesity (DNPAO) funds 38 states, the District of Columbia, and two Native American tribal groups to create initiatives to decrease obesity and other chronic diseases related to nutrition and exercise [103].
-The program has three goals related to risk factors for illness, disability, and premature death [103]:
+Due to the potentially devastating effects of childhood obesity on public health, the government has established programs to address the problem.
+In 2023, the CDC's Division of Nutrition, Physical Activity, and Obesity (DNPAO) funded 17 states, 41 community and tribal organization, and 16 land grant universities to decrease obesity and other chronic diseases related to nutrition and exercise [135].
+The program has three goals related to risk factors for illness, disability, and premature death [135]: